Idemar/idemar-docker/windows 2000 (OS)/README.md

-# Windows 2000 on dcker
+# Windows 2000 on docker

 Can access from: